 Once the chorizo has been mixed, I refrigerate the sausage overnight so those ingredients come together.
 I typically package the sausage into multiple 1lb containers or freezer bags.
 This sausage freezes well, but you want to make sure you’re buying your pork fresh if you plan to freeze.

-- 5lbs of well-marbled boneless pork butt
+- 5lbs of well-marbled boneless pork butt or shoulder

 - 1 can of chipotles with the adobo sauce, if you prefer milder chorizo just include a pepper or two